christopher-besch/nvim_like_me/README.md

 - `pip install pynvim`
 - install formatter form [here](https://github.com/sbdchd/neoformat)

-### Coc

-- `:CocInstall coc-prettier`
-- `:CocInstall coc-tsserver`
-- `:CocInstall coc-clangd`

 ### shortcuts

-- Tab for completion
-- <cr> to choose first completion item
-- gd to jump to definition
-- gr for references
-- gy for type definition
-- K for documentation
-- <leader>rn for renaming
-- if, ic for func/class selection in visual mode

 - <space>a to list diagnostics
 - [g and ]g to go prev/next in diagnostics